Crude Steadies After Wednesday's Slide

-Oil price have stabilized Thursday after a steep drop in the prior session, with promises of further cuts from the world's exporters countering fears of growing production coming from the U.S.
+Oil prices stabilized Thursday after a steep drop in the prior session, with promises of further cuts from the world's exporters countering fears of growing production coming from the U.S.

 Continue Reading Below

-U.S. crude for May delivery recently traded up 2 cents, or 0.04%, to $50.46 a barrel on the New York Mercantile Exchange.
-The May contract expires at settlement, and the more actively traded June contract recently gained 10 cents, or 0.2%, to $50.95 a barrel.
-Brent, the global benchmark, gained 26 cents, or 0.5%, to $53.19 a barrel on ICE Futures Europe.
+The May contract expired at settlement.
+The more actively traded June contract settled down 14 cents, or 0.3%, to $50.71 a barrel.

+Brent crude, the global benchmark, gained 6 cents, or 0.1%, to $52.99 a barrel on ICE Futures Europe.
+It snapped a three-session losing streak.

-Oil prices fell by almost 4% Wednesday, the steepest drop since March 8.
+Most of oil's recent losses came when they fell by almost 4% Wednesday alone, the steepest drop since March 8.
 The decline was triggered by the surprise build in U.S. gasoline stockpiles that point to weaker-than-expected demand at a time when consumption of gasoline usually rises.

+The market did, however, retreat some later and U.S. oil ended lower for the day.
+There is still more than a month before OPEC meets and may make a deal official, and technical trading also played a role, said Phil Flynn, senior market analyst at the Price Futures Group in Chicago.

+"People don't like to step in and buy the day after a selloff, and on expiration day.
+Expiration days are typically sort of crazy," Mr. Flynn said.

 At an energy conference in Abu Dhabi, Saudi Arabia's energy minister Khalid al-Falih hinted at the extensive behind-the-scenes negotiations among big oil producers ahead of the group's meetings scheduled for May.
 He said a preliminary agreement to extend the cuts had been reached, but it still needed final signoff from some OPEC members.